Make Room for Life

 To properly fit into the depth of the unit, a box spring is usually not recommended.
 The frame is very sturdy so your guests can still be sure to sleep comfortably.
 The frames can accommodate mattress sizes in twin, full, queen, and sometimes even king.

 When installed and operated in the proper fashion – yes!
 Our installers will make sure your unit fits perfectly and is safe to operate before we leave your home.
 Many wall beds can even be operated with one hand!

-Our units are custom made to your home, and use the finest materials and mechanisms so you can rely and enjoy them for years to come.
+Our units are custom made for your home, and use the finest materials and mechanisms so you can rely on and enjoy them for years to come.
 We even offer one of the best warranties in the industry.

 Nearly anywhere you have a need for it.
 They are most commonly installed in bedrooms, offices, and living rooms.
 Learn more, by checking out our blog post about this topic here.

-Because each of our units are designed for a specific home and project, the installation and project timeline can vary.
+Because each of our units is designed for a specific home and project, the installation and project timeline can vary.
 However, most installations can usually be completed in a day.

 Great question!
 We’d love to help you find out if these space-savers are right for your Philadelphia-area home.
 Give us a call, or fill out the form and we’ll set you up with a free design consultation!

 Not ready to commit?
-Learn more about our bed units.
+Learn more about our wall bed units.